Sexual assault can take many different forms, but one thing remains the same: it’s never the victim’s fault.

 Who are the perpetrators?

 The majority of perpetrators are someone known to the victim.
-Approximately 2/3 of sexual assaults are committed by someone known to the victim, such as in the case of intimate partner sexual violence or acquaintance rape.
+Approximately 4 out of 5 of sexual assaults are committed by someone known to the victim, such as in the case of intimate partner sexual violence or acquaintance rape.

 The term “date rape” is sometimes used to to refer to acquaintance rape.
 Perpetrators of acquaintance rape might be a date, but they could also be a classmate, a neighbor, a friend’s significant other, or any number of different roles.
 It’s important to remember that dating, instances of past intimacy, or other acts like kissing do not give someone consent for increased or continued sexual contact.

 In other instances the victim may not know the perpetrator at all.
 This type of sexual violence is sometimes referred to as stranger rape.
 Stranger rape can occur in several different ways: